AHeroicLlama/Mappalachia/User_Guides/Customization.md

 ### Colors and shapes
 At the bottom of the form are two collections or 'Palettes' - of colors and shapes.<br/>
 These palettes are used to determine the available combinations of shapes and colors that will be used to plot items on the map.<br/>
-Mappalachia will draw from this palette of colors - and/or shapes depending on the plotting mode - to define the visual style of map plots.
+Commonwealth Cartography will draw from this palette of colors - and/or shapes depending on the plotting mode - to define the visual style of map plots.
 Where appropriate, it will cycle through combinations of colors and/or shapes in order to generate new plots as necessary.

 On the left hand side is the color palette used to varying extents in all plotting modes.<br/>
 You may add or remove colors to the palette, or select a premade palette using the drop-down.<br/>